CFC2k22Organisation/SwachBin-Main/README.md

 2. Community worker - a person who picks the trash and transports it to the waste disposal center

 We interviewed both types of users and understood their "pains".

 **Major Pains**:
-- Citizen user: Finds it difficult to understand the types of waste hence many times they gets frustrated and put the trash in a bin that is not meant for a particular type of trash
+- Citizen user: Finds it difficult to understand the types of waste hence many times they gets frustrated and put the trash in a bin that is not meant for a particular type of trash.
+-
     ---Result: They often get penalised monetarily for not segrating the trash properly
-- Community worker: Gets overwhelemed by the trash getting mixed
+- Community worker: Gets overwhelemed by the trash getting mixed.
--  --Result: Risk their health due to toxins getting created by mixed waste, mixed waste ends up in environment (like landfills, waterbodies etc) causing serious and irrevesible pollution.
+- ---Result: Risking their health due to toxins getting created by mixed waste; mixed waste ends up in environment (like landfills, waterbodies etc) causing serious and irrevesible pollution.

-We went back to the drawing board; did research on what "gains" we can provide thru our solution and came up with the following vision: **SwachBIN** - an end to end open-source platform which when installed will provide the following "gains":
+Armed with above information, we went back to the drawing board; did further research on what "gains" we can provide through our solution and came up with the following vision: **SwachBIN** - an end to end open-source platform which when installed will provide the following "gains":

 **Major Gains**
 * Solve the problem of “segregation at source” in a seamless manner